 - Facilitating specialty crop producers’ access to and participation in conservation programs.

-As Congress begins to debate the next farm bill, the coalition has submitted a comprehensive package of policy and program proposals to the U.S. Senate and House agriculture committees.
-Given the difficult economic and budget picture, no new programs were suggested; however, the alliance has recommended refining and enhancing some existing programs that were established in the last farm bill.
+As Congress gears up for the next Farm Bill in 2023, the coalition has submitted a comprehensive package of policy and program proposals to the U.S. Senate and House agriculture committees.